Cave Hill Country Park

 Route Type Mountain, Urban

 Begin at the interpretative panel in the car park just before the entrance to Belfast Castle.
 Climb up the path on your left until you reach the first junction.
 Turn right.
 Follow this path through the woodland, keeping to the left of any of the junctions you come to.
-This path leads up through the trees, climbing on to a plateau.
+This path leads up through the trees, climbing on to an open seating area.
 Stop here to admire the fabulous views over the city and Belfast Lough.

 Belfast Castle, McArts Fort

-Car parking at Belfast Castle, Zoo (Hazelwood), Upper Cavehill Road and Upper Hightown Road.
+Car parking at Belfast Castle off Antrim Road, Belfast Zoo (Hazelwood), Upper Cavehill Road and Upper Hightown Road.

 Translink – journeyplanner.translink.co.uk